hypothesis/via/README.md

 | `SIGNED_URLS_REQUIRED` | Require URLs to Via's Python endpoints to be signed so that Via can only be used by something that has the URL signing secret.
 Public instances of Via should _not_ enable this.
 Private instances of Via (e.g. the LMS app's instance of Via) _should_ enable this | `true`
 | `VIA_HTML_URL` | The URL of the Via HTML instance to redirect to for proxying HTML pages | `https://viahtml.hypothes.is/proxy`
 | `VIA_SECRET` | The secret that must be used to sign URLs to Via's Python endpoints if `SIGNED_URLS_REQUIRED` is on |

+Expected data:

+The following data is expected to be provided in the `DATA_DIRECTORY`:

+ * `google_drive_credentials.json` - A list of credential JSON objects provided by the Google API console if using `GOOGLE_DRIVE_IN_PYTHON`

 Updating the PDF viewer
 -----------------------